laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 * stay as close to the original data as possible (thus depend on direct measurements as much as possible) instead of heavily depend on derived data.
 This means that there are two absolute values we try to stay close to as much as possible: the **time between an impulse** and the **Number of Impulses**, where we consider **Number of Impulses** most reliable, and **time between an impulse** reliable but containing noise (the origin and meaning of these metrics, as well the effects of this approach are explained later);

-* use robust calculations wherever possible (i.e. not depend on a single measurements, extrapolations or derivative functions, etc.) to reduce effects of measurement errors.
-When we do need to calculate a derived function, we choose to use a robust linear regression method to reduce the impact of noise;
+* use robust calculations wherever possible (i.e. not depend on a single measurements, extrapolations, derivation, etc.) to reduce effects of measurement errors.
+A typical issue is the role of *CurrentDt*, which is often used as a divisor with small numers as &Delta;t, increasing the effect of measurement errors in most metrics.
+When we do need to calculate a derived function, we choose to use a robust linear regression method to reduce the impact of noise and than use the function to calculate the derived function;

 * Be as close to the results of the Concept2 when possible and realistic, as they are considered the golden standard in indoor rowing metrics.